tschoartschi/href-to-problem/README.md

 - about
 - contact

+The default port was changed from ```4200``` to ```3000``` so I can debug my original app and this "app" at the same time to compare the results and see where there are differences.
+Also this repo still uses ```exportApplicationGlobal``` and reads settings/config from a global variable.
+This is due to the fact, that we are using ember-cli since more than one and a half year and this was common at the beginning.
+This repo should be as similar as possible to the production app so this is why I kept the globals also in this "app".

 Then there is the navigation once with embers ```link-to``` helper, once with ```ember-href-to``` and once with the [workaround][lnk1] which I posted when I opened the issue.
 But my workaround does not produce the same href as embers ```link-to```.
 When you hover the links